danielmiessler/SecLists/CONTRIBUTING.md

 ## Wordlist content

-If you're uploading a new Wordlist, make sure to follow these guidelines.
+If you're adding new content to a wordlist or creating a new one, make sure to follow these guidelines.

 ### Remove leading slashes
 Do not include leading slashes in the wordlists contents.
 This ensures all SecLists wordlists have the same format, and also helps keep the wordlist filesize down.